 Depth Forehand Drill

-For a great footwork and cardio workout, you can make a rule where backhands count as a loss of point and include doubles alleys.
+For a great footwork and cardio workout, you can add a rule where backhands count as a loss of a point and make the doubles alleys in.

 This 55-page Ebook includes EVERYTHING you need to know